Criminal Justice issues in developing countries

 White collar crime

 Sara T. Thompson is a Ph.D student at the School of Criminal Justice, Rutgers University.
 She has an extensive background in criminology and implementation of non-traditional criminal justice programs in developing countries.
-Her professional history includes coordinating a multimillion-dollar police peace-keeping program at the State Department and managing $2 million research grant on African elephant poaching at the World Bank.
+Her professional history includes managing a multimillion-dollar police peace-keeping program at the State Department and coordinating a $2 million research grant on African elephant poaching at the World Bank.
 Prior to joining the Bank, Sara worked in Burkina Faso as a Peace Corps Volunteer, managing several educational and agricultural projects.
 She holds an M.A in Criminal Justice from Rutgers University – Newark and a B.A in French and Criminal Justice.
 When she’s not climbing mountains or running marathons, she’s taking pictures of fungi and bees.